tanay-pant/bay-area-opportunity-mapper/README.md

 ## Project Structure
 * `streamlit_app.py`: The main application and front-end logic.
-* `The IPNYB files`: Notebooks that merge and clean dataframes into usable state.
+* `The IPYNB files`: Notebooks that merge and clean dataframes into usable state.
 Base -> Geo -> Metrics.
 * `final_df_with_norms.csv`: The processed dataset powering the app.
 * `raw_datasets/`: Contains raw CSVs and Shapefiles.